 \begin{property}\upshape For given $N\in\N$ and $\bar{r}\in\N$, there exists an operation $\Prod_1$ over ciphertexts such that

 for any $a_i\in\Z_N$, $m_i\in\Z_N$, $i=1,\,2,\,\ldots,\,r$, and $r\leq \bar{r} $. \end{property}

-Note that in Property~\ref{prop:1}, once a plaintext is encrypted, it only undergoes a single homomorphic multiplication and at most $\bar{r}-1$ homomorphic additions.
-As a result, Property~\ref{prop:1} can be achieved by most homomorphic encryption schemes, even by somewhat homomorphic encryption where the number of repeated homomorphic multiplications is very limited.
+In Property~\ref{prop:1}, once a plaintext is encrypted, it only undergoes a single homomorphic multiplication and at most $\bar{r}-1$ homomorphic additions.
+Therefore, Property~\ref{prop:1} can be achieved by most HE schemes, even by somewhat HE where the number of repeated homomorphic multiplications is very limited.